Denny Way Paving Project

 Timeline

-We expect construction to begin in early 2025 and finish by the end of the year.
+Construction has begun and we expect to finish by the end of the year.

 Timeline showing that we are in construction